Do you need help finding affordable prescription medications?

 - Don’t stretch your medicines by taking them every other day or cutting your pills in half.
 The medicines will only work if you take them in the prescribed amount and on the correct schedule.

 - RxRelief Virginia may be able to help if you live in an area of the state where there is a local Medication Access Program.
-(If you would like to be connected with a Medication Assistance Caseworker in your area, please contact Rita Winbush at VHCF for more information.)
+If you would like to connect with a Medication Assistance Caseworker in your area, please click here for contact information.

 - The Pharmacy Connection is a web-based software program clinics, hospitals and health centers use to access free brand name drugs for their uninsured patients.
 Find out if your clinic participates.